A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Methodology

 \subsubsection{Social Holistic Learning Network (SHLN)}

 The Social Holistic Vector (SHV) consolidates semantic text information and social interaction information, where the latter encompasses user engagement information and user-generated informative content shared on social media platforms.
 The user engagement data, including favorites count, retweet count, followers count, friends count, and status count, undergoes initial scaling using min-max normalization.
 This processed vector is referred to as the user engagement metrics.
 Similarly, user-generated informative content undergoes scaling through min-max normalization, yielding the User Informative Score (UIS), as outlined in~\autoref{SCF}.
 The semantic textual information encompasses emotional, sentimental, and Crisis Informative Score (CIS).
 Following the concatenation of these processed feature vectors, the resulting comprehensive representation is denoted as the Social Holistic Vector, characterized by dimensions totaling 21.
 Specifically, it consists of 3 dimensions for sentiment, 11 for emotion, 1 for CIS, 5 for user engagement, and 1 for UIS.
 SHV encapsulates a holistic view of user interaction and content-related information on social media platforms.
 The SHV undergoes an initial processing stage by traversing through a fully connected layer, where its dimensions are effectively reduced to 16.
 To mitigate overfitting, a dropout of 0.2 is applied during this layer.
-Subsequently, another fully connected layer is employed, reducing the dimensions to 8 while maintaining the dropout rate at 0.2.
 These transformation includes dimensionality adjustments and the introduction of non-linearity through activation functions such as ReLU, enabling the network to capture intricate data patterns.
 During this process, the network extracts high-level features relevant to the classification task, including patterns related to user engagement, informative content, emotional and sentimental aspects.
 The resulting output represents a refined and condensed representation of the combined social and text information.
 This output is given to the Joint Fusion Learning Network.\\